 - Humanize.
 If you’re an organization trying to gain support and make a difference in the world, show what you are doing.
 Maybe it’s bringing clean drinking water to people in third world countries.
 Showing people the challenges you are trying to help overcome, and the benefits of your efforts, will take viewers to a place they aren’t like to visit themselves, and help them relate through a shared experience.

 - Testify.
 One of the most powerful ways to share your message is to let your customers do it for you.
 Take doctors for example.
 Your knee hurts.
 Who do you go see?
-People don’t usually look for specialists until they need one, and we know word-of-mouth and mouse from family and friends drives many patient referrals.
-If you feature a patient whose knee surgery from a particular doctor got them back in the game, so to speak, and has compelling visuals to demonstrate their post-surgical performance, that’s the story you want to tell.
+People don’t usually look for specialists until they need one, and we know word-of-mouth from family and friends drives many patient referrals.
+If you feature a patient whose knee surgery from a particular doctor in your hospital got them back in the game, so to speak, and provide compelling visuals to highlight the success of the surgery and how happy the patient is post-operation, that’s the story you would want to tell.

 - Introduce.
-Video biographies are a great to introduce your organization and its people to prospective consumers, while giving your existing ones a way to refer or promote you online.
-From doctors, to realtors, even college professors, you can give people a better sense of who you are before meeting in person, leading to a stronger connection.
+Video biographies are a great way to introduce your organization and its people to prospective consumers, while giving your existing ones a way to refer or promote you online.
+From doctors to realtors, and even college professors, you can give people a better sense of who you are before meeting them in person, leading to a stronger connection.

 - Diversify.
-Remember, it is a about marketing mix.
-Video is another way to tell the same story differently.
+Remember, it is about mixing up your marketing.
+Video is another way to tell the same story in a different way.
 Think about how you can take the focus of a press release, print ad or even radio spot and turn it into a visual piece that connects online.

 Lights, Camera, Action

-So now you know you need to start rolling with video, but need help strategy and/or production?
-Millennium is here to help you be seen online and across platforms.
-Let’ connect at Lfanaras@mill-im.com or call 1-877-873-7445.
+So now you know you need to start rolling with video, but need help with a strategy and/or production?
+Millennium is here to help you reach audiences online and across platforms.
+Let’s connect at Lfanaras@mill.agency or call 1-877-873-7445.